modmail-dev/modmail-docs/installation/local-hosting-vps/windows.md

 {% hint style="warning" %}
 It is not recommended to run Modmail with previous versions of Windows such as Windows 7 or Windows 8.1 as they no longer receive important security updates, making your hosted applications significantly more prone to security vulnerabilities.

+Windows 10 will reach End of Life and no longer recieve important security updates starting on October 14th, 2025.
+{% endhint %}

+{% hint style="info" %}
+If you are using a more powerful Windows computer, such as a gaming PC that runs 24/7, you may want to consider using the Windows Subsystem for Linux (WSL), which allows you to run Linux on top of your existing Windows system, and follow the [Ubuntu guide](installation/local-hosting-vps/ubuntu.md).
 {% endhint %}

 ## Dependencies